hashicorp/terraform-provider-vsphere/acctests/README.md

 # Acceptance Tests
-Acceptance testing is undergoing technical debt and streamlining.
-The current process recommends hosting on Equinix Metal, but the foundation of testing will hopefully evolve around nested ESXi VMs, ideally could be used to scale and parallelize tests.
+Acceptance testing is undergoing revamping and streamlining.
+The current process recommends hosting on Equinix Metal.

 ## Download
 1. Log in to VMware Customer Connect.